 Best Restaurants in the Golan: Moshbutz Restaurant

 A bar restaurant with a Farm to table menu featuring smoked meats; stews, all made from local ingredients.
 The restaurant was established in 2007 by Chef Erez Regev; who previously ran the Odeon restaurant in Tel Aviv and the Vered Hagalil restaurant in the north.
 So over the years, the restaurant whose kitchen is now trusted by chef Yiftach Ben Dov (who previously worked at gourmet restaurants with several Michelin stars in Brussels and Italy); has been moved from its original location in Maale Gamla to the nearby Moshav Ramot.
 Despite its new location; most of the raw materials used in the restaurant (apart from the meat, which comes fresh from the area) continue to be grown in an organic garden in Ma’ale Gamla.

-Another nice option for a cup of coffee and croissant I would recommend is Mattarello in Ein Zivan.
-So Mattarello is a bakery and cafe operating in Kibbutz Ein Zivan; opened by Adi Peretz, a photographer by profession, who decided to fulfill his dream and turn the hobby of baking into a profession.
+Another nice coffee cup and croissant option are Mattarello in Ein Zivan.
+So Mattarello is a bakery and cafe operating in Kibbutz Ein Zivan, opened by Adi Peretz, a photographer by profession, who decided to fulfill his dream and turn the hobby of baking into a career.
 In its place, he offers special challahs, including challah stuffed with mozzarella and sun-dried tomatoes, along with yeast cakes, bread, and pastries.